Revision Joint Replacement

 Why revision surgery is more complicated than initial surgery

-A revision procedure is typically more complex than the original knee replacement surgery because the surgeon must remove the original implant, which would have grown into the existing bone.
+A revision procedure is typically more complex than the original joint replacement surgery because the surgeon must remove the original implant, which would have grown into the existing bone.

 In addition, once the surgeon removes the prosthesis, there is less bone remaining.
 In some instances, a bone graft — transplanting a piece of bone transplanted from another part of the body or from a donor — might be required to support the new prosthesis.
 A bone graft adds support and encourages new bone growth.

 However, the procedure requires additional preoperative planning, specialized tools, and greater surgical skill.
-The surgery takes longer to perform than a primary initial knee replacement.
+The surgery takes longer to perform than a primary joint replacement.